Room: King Willem Alexander

 Session Description

-These four research presentations explore how biomass can be 'teamed up' with other renewable technologies (like solar) or integrated into local grids to provide reliable, fossil-free energy.
+These four oral research presentations explore how biomass can be 'teamed up' with other renewable technologies (like solar) or integrated into local grids to provide reliable, fossil-free energy.

 Chair